componently-com/seller-integration/events/README.md

     }
 }'
 ```
-You can find example payloads for all events in the code, schema and docs.
+You can find example payloads for all events in the code and schema definitions.